-Arsenic is a natural element found in some rocks and soils in Vermont and may get into groundwater.
+Arsenic comes in different forms.
+It is a natural element found in rocks and soil.
+It can also come from human activities and is used in some consumer products.
 Every day you take in very small amounts of arsenic from air, water and food.
-Of these, food is usually the main source.
-This is generally because of the levels found in seafood and fish.
+Food, particularly seafood and fish, is usually the main source.
 But this form of arsenic is different than the arsenic in rocks and soil, and is not as harmful to your health.

 Health effects from drinking water with arsenic depend on two things: